FarmDyn/documentation/docs/methodology/risk.md

 value at risk* at approach see next section.

-If the maximal probability is set to zero, the threshold acts as a binding constraint in any state of nature, i.e. the NPV at any leaf cannot fall below it.
+If the maximal probability is set to zero, the threshold acts as a binding constraint in any SON, i.e. the NPV at any leaf cannot fall below it.
 The NPV at risk approach does thus not change the equation for the objective function, but introduces additional constraints.
 The first one drives a binary indicator variable,